The St. Francis Shangri-La Place

 The St. Francis Shangri-La Place, also known as The St. Francis Towers 1 & 2 are twin-tower residential condominium skyscrapers in Mandaluyong, Philippines.
 The towers are the 6th and 7th-tallest buildings in the country and Metro Manila as well, and are currently the second tallest twin towers in the Philippines surpassing Pacific Plaza Towers with a height of 212.88 metres from the ground to its architectural spire.
 It also has two of the most floors in the Philippines.
 The buildings have 60 floors above ground, including a podium which connects the two towers, and 5 basement levels for parking, and are considered one of the most prestigious residential buildings in the Philippines.

 Construction

 Groundbreaking for the towers were held in January 2005, months ahead of its official launching.
-Topping-off ceremonies was held on June 24, 2008, although only one tower is actually considered topped-off during that time.
+Topping-off ceremonies was held on June 24, 2008, although only one tower was actually considered topped-off during that time.

-The towers were completed and opened in 2009 and taking over as the tallest twin-towers in The Philippines from Pacific Plaza Towers.
+The towers were completed and opened in 2009 and took over the title of the tallest twin-towers in the Philippines from Pacific Plaza Towers in Bonifacio Global City, though it was later taken by the nearby BSA Twin Towers when it was completed in 2011.